Section 10. Classifications.

 Section 50.
 Term of Offices.

-The term of office for the president, president-elect, and vice-president shall be one (1) year.
-The term of the Editor shall be four (4) years.
+The term of office for the president, president-elect, and vice president shall be one (1) year.
+The term of the editor shall be four (4) years.
 Terms shall begin upon the adjournment of the session at which officers are elected, or succeed to an office, and shall continue until their successors have been elected and qualified.

 Section 60.
 Vacancies.

-In the event the office of president becomes vacant, the vice-president shall become president for the unexpired portion of the term.
+In the event the office of president becomes vacant, the vice president shall become president for the unexpired portion of the term.
 A vacancy in the office of any of the remaining elective officers shall be filled by a majority vote of the Board of Trustees.
 In the event the office of president-elect becomes vacant between sessions of the House, the office of president for the ensuing year shall be filled at the next House or special meeting of the membership in the same manner as that provided for the nomination and election of elective officers, except that the nominee shall be described as “president for the ensuing year,” and shall immediately assume office.
 In such event, the office of president-elect shall be filled in the usual manner.
 In the event the office of the editor becomes vacant, the president shall appoint a member to fill the position until an election is held by the House.

 Section 70.
 Duties.

 A. President.
 Shall preside at the Board of Trustees meetings and special meetings of the membership; call special meetings of the Board of Trustees as required or permitted elsewhere in these Bylaws; appoint members and fill vacancies to committees as specified in the WDA Bylaws; appoint special committees or representatives to outside agencies as required; participate in and report to the House and Board of Trustees; coordinate official communications and activities through the Executive office; write a column entitled “President’s Message” for the WDA Journal; supervise the utilization of legal and other consultants to the benefit of the WDA; represent the WDA to other professional groups and to the public; review and approve the expenses of the Treasurer; vote the shares of stock as directed by the Board of Trustees; and notify any “subject person,” as defined in Chapter XVII, of any actual or potential conflict of interest.
-Shall serve as ex-officio member of all committees; ex-officio, non-voting member of the House; shall serve as a delegate to the ADA Annual Session; and host for the visiting dignitaries attending the WDA House of Delegates Meeting.
+Shall serve as ex-officio member of all committees; ex-officio, non-voting member of the House; shall serve as a delegate to the ADA Annual meeting of the House; and host for the visiting dignitaries attending the WDA House of Delegates Meeting.
 Shall appoint additional non-board members to participate with the Board of Trustees in formal strategic planning retreats.
 In the event of a vacancy in the speaker position, shall preside over the first House session following such vacancy for the purpose of overseeing the delegates’ election of a speaker.

 C. Vice-President.
 Shall assist the president in the performance of duties; preside over meetings of the Board of Trustees and special meetings of the membership in the absence of the president; serve as a WDA spokesperson at the direction of the president and succeed to the office of president in case of vacancy for any cause.
 Shall serve as an ex-officio member of all committees, as chair of the Long Range Planning Committee and as a member of the Finance Committee.
 Shall participate in, as an ex-officio member, and report to the House and Board of Trustees meetings.
-Shall attend the ADA Annual Meeting as a delegate.
+Shall attend the ADA Annual meeting of the House as a delegate.

 D. Editor.
 Shall be the editor-in-chief of the JOURNAL of the Association and the WDA Sourcebook (member directory and practice guide), and, as such shall exercise editorial control over both publications subject to WDA policies.